project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

   - Night Light
     Unprovisioned state: light shows yellow.
     Provisioned state: light show white.
-    Facotry Reset: Power cycle 3 times before light is on; at 3rd time, light shows green and does factory reset after 3 seconds later.
+    Factory Reset: Power cycle 3 times before light is on; at 3rd time, light shows green and does factory reset after 3 seconds later.
 And factory reset can be cancelled during 3 seconds wait time.

 - UART baudrate for log and shell command
   - By default, UART baudrate is 2000000